mincasurong/pytorch_lightning_basic_lib/README.md

 ### Data Module

 - **TabularDataModule**
-    * A PyTorch Lightning DataModule for handling tabular data.
+    * setup(): Handling tabular data.
+Scale and split dataset for train, val, and test.
-    * Select features by analyzing correlation between inputs and output, and colinearity between each inputs.
+    * feature_selection(): Select features by analyzing correlation between inputs and output, and colinearity between each input.

 ### Model